3 Tips for an Amicable Divorce

 1. Agree to try mediation at the outset.
 A capable mediator will help you organize the information you need and facilitate the difficult conversations it takes to reach agreements on what to do with your house, retirement and other assets, as well as manage post-divorce finances and parenting issues.
 If you want your separation agreement to be workable and lasting, it needs to address the concerns and interests of both spouses.
 If mediation isn’t working for you, you’ll know it fast.
 You can always switch to a more adversarial process for your divorce.
 But the opposite is not always true.
 It can be very hard to repair trust damaged by litigation and reroute your divorce to a more amicable path.

 2. Consult an attorney to advise you, rather than retaining an attorney to represent you.
 When you retain an attorney, you are kicking off the adversarial process, even if unintentionally.
 Commonly, you’ll be advised to stop talking to your spouse.
 The silence between spouses at this vulnerable time fuels suspicion and resentment.
 It also makes you dependent on your attorney for the outcome.
 By contrast, if you engage in problem-solving conversations with your spouse and consult with a lawyer as needed, you will be able to make informed decisions while staying in control and managing what happens in your divorce.

 3. Find strategies to deal with the loss and pain of divorce.
 Even an amicable divorce creates feelings of loss and sadness.
-Often, the one who doesn’t want the divorce feels a sense of abandonment, anger or denial.
+Often, the one who doesn’t want the divorce feels a sense of abandonment, anger, or denial.
 Even the one who initiates the divorce experiences grief, sometimes guilt and, perhaps, shame.
 Our best decisions are not made in anger, desperation or defensiveness.
 Are you willing to tend to your emotional well-being with a professional therapist?
 What is your go-to place for inner peace and self-reflection?
 Do you journal or meditate?
-What is the thing you will commit to do to manage this difficult and personal emotional journey?
+What is the thing you will commit to doing to manage this difficult and personal emotional journey?
 Taking time to process your emotions will have a substantial impact on your ability to keep the divorce amicable.